 Don’t mix metals.

-If you have a gold watch and a gold ring, never wear a silver necklace (and vice versa).
+If you have a silver watch and a silver ring, never wear a gold necklace (and vice versa).
 Try and keep all of your jewellery the same color, or better yet, stick to a single, subtle item at a time.

 When it comes to outfits, longer necklaces and pendents pair well with V-neck T-shirts and sweaters, as the chain will follow the line of the “V”.
 Beyond that, try to keep things simple: A white T-shirt and gold necklace is a timeless and subtle look, and sits well with a leather jacket or jeans.